Sudan & South Sudan

 Jimmy Carter and Lakhdar Brahimi returned to Sudan to meet President Omar al-Bashir, which paved the way for a second delegation to the region, led by Desmond Tutu, in July 2012.
 The Elders continue to monitor events in Sudan and South Sudan closely.

-Visits to Sudan
+The Elders' visits to Sudan

 The Elders’ first mission

 Desmond Tutu, Lakhdar Brahimi, Jimmy Carter and Graça Machel travelled to Sudan in October 2007 to highlight the humanitarian tragedy caused by the conflict in Darfur.
 This was the Elders’ first ever mission as a group.
-See photos from the visit.

 In Khartoum and Juba, the Elders met political leaders from North and South Sudan, political party representatives, UN agencies, African Union officials and diplomats.
 In Darfur, they spoke to tribal leaders, women’s groups, civil society leaders and internally displaced persons.
 The Elders called for an end to the atrocities and the displacement of millions of people in Darfur, as well as for greater protection for the victims of ongoing violence.